 - More than 100 days of long-term nursing home care

 - Hospital expenses incurred after your lifetime reserve days have run out

 Even with all of the helpful information on this page, we’re sure you probably have some additional questions.
 Hopefully, this FAQ section can answer those for you.

 Is Medicare Part A free at age 65?

 Only if you have a work history of 10 years (or 40 quarters).
 If you have a shorter work history, you will have to pay a monthly premium.

 What is the Part A deductible for 2022?

-The Medicare Part A deductible for 2022 was $1,556.
+The Medicare Part A deductible is $1,556.
 Keep in mind that you only have to pay that deductible at the beginning of your benefit period when you get checked into a hospital as an inpatient.
 You don’t have to pay that deductible if you do not require hospital care.